Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

 * **Data:** The Data element contains additional information that further describes the Exception.
 For some Exceptions this additional information MUST be provided (as indicated in Table D.1 below), for other Exceptions it is optional.
 * **Help_URL**: An optional element that contains an URL to a help page that explains the Exception in more detail.

 Table D.1 lists all permissible Exceptions.
-The COUNTER_SUSHI API Specification also includes this information, in the form of one Exception schema per row in Table D.1.
+The COUNTER API Specification also includes this information, in the form of one Exception schema per row in Table D.1.
 Note that the standard Exceptions with Code > 999 MUST be used for the indicated invocation conditions, it is neither permitted to use custom Exceptions with Code <= 999 instead nor to define custom Exceptions with Code > 999.

 Table D.1 (below): Exceptions